2016–17 Michigan Wolverines men's basketball team: Team players drafted into the NBA

-Post season
+Postseason

 Following the season on March 28, both Andrew Dakich and Mark Donnal announced that they would graduate and transfer to other programs as 5th-year graduate transfers.
 On April 10, both D. J. Wilson and Moe Wagner declared for the 2017 NBA draft, but did not hire agents, which gave them until May 24 to withdraw their names and retain their athletic eligibility to return to Michigan.
 57 of the 78 players who declared for the 2016 NBA draft without hiring an agent withdrew their names.
 On May 1, Donnal announced that he would use his final year of eligibility to play with the 2017–18 Clemson Tigers.
 On May 24, Wagner withdrew his name from the NBA draft and Wilson did not.